superloopnetwork/superloop/README.md

 'cGFzc3dvcmQ='
 >>>
 ```
 The password is only decrypted during the time the application connects to your device(s).
-For now, I've only built support for Cisco IOS as those are the only equipment I have for testing.
-I'll integrate more vendors over time.
+For now, I've only tested this application on Cisco IOS as those are the only equipment I have powering my home network.
+However, technically it should also be compatible with anything that has a Cisco IOS style of configuration.
+This includes Juniper Networks Junos, F5 Networks configurations etc.

 templates.yaml is a database file that consist of all the jinja2 templates.
 You will need to include the full path.
 Here is a sample of how it should look like below.
 Do not change the format as the application reads it in a specific method.
 Only change the properties.
 ```